mth0348/2021-thesis/journal/journal.md

 * 02.06. book submitted.
 * 03.06. poster ready for review, submit until Monday 07.06.
 * 03.06. expert meeting at 4pm -> send document in advance
+* ask mr. anrig if printed version is required for BFH archive

 **Time log**